tomasmark79/cmake-project-template/README.md

 This template project was inspired by a vast number of projects encountered in the past.
 The goal is to keep it as simple as possible, using GTest.

+## dependencies

+git
+cmake >= 3.28

+## platform independent

+Created and tested on Linux, but may to work on any environment.

 ## usage

 ```bash